 I am an Accredited Family Mediator (Acc.
-F.M.) through the Ontario Association for Family Mediation and have practiced Family Mediation for approximately 8 years.
+F.M.) through the Ontario Association for Family Mediation and have practiced Family Mediation for approximately 16 years (since 2004).

 I am also certified with the Canadian Institute for Conflict Resolution where I completed an intensive 160 hour program in alternative dispute resolution.

-I have been an active member of OAFM Ottawa for many years, having served on the Board of Directors, including as President and Vice President, for the past 7 consecutive years.
+I have been an active member of Ontario Association for Family Mediation for many years, having served on the Ottawa Board of Directors as President, Vice President, Treasurer and Membership Director.

 Collaborative Family Law